-RECETOX was established on 1 March 2010 with support from the CETOCOEN project (CZ.1.05/2.1.00/01.0001) of 2nd priority axis of the Operational Programme Research and Development for Innovation.
-Its long-term goal is to carry out top research and use its results to protect the environment and human health.
-The research focuses on the study of relationships between chemical substances, the environment and biological systems, including the monitoring of their implications at local, regional and global levels.
-New approaches are being developed, appropriate to the study of the distribution, transport, bioaccumulation and effects of contaminants, including an evaluation of environmental and health risks, environmental modelling, biostatistics and environmental informatics.
-Wide range expertise of the professional staff of the Centre allows exploring the interdisciplinary relationship between contamination of ecosystems and the health of population, biodiversity or climate change, assess local and regional impacts and develop new remediation and recovery technologies.
-The goal is to gain new data and knowledge and make them available for qualified decision-making at all levels.
-A key role is played by the education process, not only the education of university students, but also experts from practice and the wide public.
+The long-term goal of the RECETOX Centre is to carry out top research and use its results to protect the environment and human health.
+The research focuses on the study of relationships between chemicals, the environment, and biological systems, including the monitoring of their impact at the local, regional and global levels.
+New approaches are being developed to study the distribution, transport, bioaccumulation, and effects of contaminants, including environmental and health risk assessment, environmental modelling, biostatistics, and environmental informatics.
+The broad scope of activities of the Centre's staff makes it possible to examine the interdisciplinary relationships between ecosystem contamination and population health, biodiversity or climate change, to assess local and regional impacts, and to develop new remediation and decontamination technologies.
+The aim is to acquire new data and knowledge and make it available for qualified decision-making at all levels.
+Education plays the key role in this process, covering not only the university students, but also experts from practice and the wide public.
 The RECETOX provides education within study programs linking biology, chemistry, epidemiology, environmental sciences, mathematics, statistics and computer science.
 The studies can be undertaken in bachelor's, master's and doctoral degrees.

-The RECETOX Centre enters into the project with its activities focused on the transport of atmospheric pollution in Europe.
-It has been involved in building the infrastructure of the Košetice observatory and developing the research programmes and expertise of the station since its establishment in 1988.
-It ensures integrated monitoring of persistent organic pollutants for the Convention on Long-range Transboundary Air Pollution (CLRTAP) and the Stockholm Convention (SC) including management, evaluation and presentation of available data.
-This project is supported by the accredited RECETOX Research Infrastructure Trace Analytical Laboratory offering state-of-the-art equipment and experienced staff for analysing a wide range of environmental samples.
+The RECETOX Centre has been involved in building infrastructure, developing research activities and expertise of the Košetice observatory since its establishment in 1988.
+It ensures integrated monitoring of persistent organic pollutants (POPs) for the Convention on Long-range Transboundary Air Pollution (CLRTAP) and the Stockholm Convention (SC) including management, evaluation and presentation of available data.
+The project is supported by the accredited RECETOX chemical trace analysis laboratory offering state-of-the-art equipment and experienced staff for the analysis of a wide range of environmental samples.

 Key activities include:

-- Studies focusing on the efficiency of POPs removal from the atmosphere by dry and wet deposition processes and the use of this new knowledge in the development of new models.
+• Studies focusing on the efficiency of POPs removal from the atmosphere by dry and wet deposition processes and the use of this new knowledge in developing new models.